JWJPaton/GAN-Speech_engine_and_research_tools/README.md

 - Emphasis recognition/generation for better natural language voice interfaces.
  - What is the effect of using IPA-phoneme generation rules for different languages?
 Does that produce accents? (anecdotal evidence says yes)
  - Accent generator/guesser (Does it help speech understanding/worldview for children to hear many accents?
 Should speech generators assign random (gentle) accents?)
+ - Noise reduction
+   1. Apply speech recognition on audio,
+   2. generate probabilities of frequencies expecting for that text,
+   3. attenuate frequencies that don't meet a probability threshold